social-bureau/ethglobal-istanbul-sol/README.md

 ### IProntera.sol

 The interface of the key keeper.
+Read the doc [here](./docs/interfaces/IProntera.md)

 ### Prontera.sol

 The implemented version of the key keeper.
+Read the doc [here](./docs/core/Prontera.md)

 ## Deployed Contracts